26 Tips For The Perfect Summer Road Trip in 2023

 9. Bring a reusable water bottle with you

-- HYDRO CELL Stainless Steel Water Bottle – Available at Amazon
+- HYDRO CELL Stainless Steel Water Bottle – Check on Amazon

 10. Pack cleaning accessories

-- DUDE Wipes Flushable Wet Wipes Individually Wrapped – Available at Amazon
+- DUDE Wipes Flushable Wet Wipes Individually Wrapped – Check on Amazon

-- Cottonelle FreshFeel Flushable Wet Wipes for Adults – Available at Amazon
+- Cottonelle FreshFeel Flushable Wet Wipes for Adults – Check on Amazon

-- Bounty Quick-Size Paper Towels – Available at Amazon
+- Bounty Quick-Size Paper Towels – Check on Amazon

-- Glad Small Trash Bags – Available at Amazon
+- Amazon Basics Trash Bags – Check on Amazon

 11. Bring a foldable duffle bag

-- Narwey Foldable Travel Duffel Bag – Available at Amazon
+- Narwey Foldable Travel Duffel Bag – Check on Amazon

 12. Pack light

-- Icebreaker Men’s Tech Lite Short Sleeve Crewe – Available at Amazon
+- Icebreaker Men’s Tech Lite Short Sleeve Crewe – Check on Amazon

-- Icebreaker Merino Men’s Lifestyle Light Crew Socks – Available at Amazon
+- Icebreaker Merino Men’s Lifestyle Light Crew Socks – Check on Amazon

-- Icebreaker Merino Men’s Anatomica Merino Wool Boxers – Available at Amazon
+- Icebreaker Merino Men’s Anatomica Merino Wool Boxers – Check on Amazon

-- Woolly Merino Women’s Shirt – Available at Amazon
+- Woolly Merino Women’s Shirt – Check on Amazon

-- Icebreaker Women’s Siren Merino Wool Bikini Underwear – Available at Amazon
+- Icebreaker Women’s Siren Merino Wool Bikini Underwear – Check on Amazon

 13. Fill your tank regularly